Sexual Misconduct -Prevention and Education

 - Ask the survivor questions to assess the potential for continuing threat to the survivor and/or other members of the campus community.

 To protect the privacy of the individuals involved, names will not be released by the District without their consent unless the release is essential to the health and safety of the survivor or the campus community, or to otherwise fulfill the legal obligations of the college.

 Student Conduct and Discipline

 Students may be expelled, suspended or placed on probation for acts committed on campus or at campus-related events.
 The cause for suspension and expulsion listed in California Education Code 76033 include assault, battery, or any threat of force or violence upon a student or college personnel and the willful misconduct which results in injury or death to a student or college personnel.
 In compliance with federal and state laws and regulations, victims of violent crimes, including sexual assault, are to be informed whenever information regarding disciplinary action taken by the college is included in a student's file.
-For further information, contact the Dean of Student, 310-434-4655.
+For further information, contact the Dean of Students, 310-434-4220.